Ayms/torrent-live/README.md

 The streaming will start while the file is being downloaded.

-If you have something like Chromecast you can use the Chrome browser and the cast extension to send it to your TV.
+If you have something like Chromecast you can use the Chrome browser and the Cast extension (https://chrome.google.com/webstore/detail/google-cast/boadgeojelhgndaghljhdicfkmllpafd) to send it to your TV.

 ## Freerider